 WHY CARE ABOUT ROSEWOOD?

-Our campaign will encourage urban consumers in China to choose sustainably sourced wood products, and reduce demand for endangered wood species like rosewood.
+Our campaign encourages urban consumers in China to choose sustainably sourced wood products, and reduce demand for endangered wood species like rosewood.

-We will highlight the dangers of current purchasing habits for the longevity of this important symbol and embrace Chinese cultural heritage by promoting traditional-style furniture that uses sustainable, forest-friendly materials.
-We will also engage with local furniture stores and influencers to really reach mainstream Chinese consumers and build a new narrative around more sustainable wood choices.
+The campaign highlights the dangers of current purchasing habits for the longevity of this important symbol and embrace Chinese cultural heritage by promoting traditional-style furniture that uses sustainable, forest-friendly materials.
+It also engages with local furniture stores and influencers to really reach mainstream Chinese consumers and build a new narrative around more sustainable wood choices.

 “We need to urgently prevent, halt and reverse forest degradation within this decade.
 Without strengthening forests, we cannot achieve our climate, biodiversity, and Sustainable Development Goals.
 This requires us to also look at supply chains and illegal trade.
 The campaign reaching urban consumers of rosewood in China is our first national campaign under the UN Decade on Ecosystem Restoration and as such a model for the years to come”